bead.participants

 study_id str | None

-Session identifiers for this participant (for longitudinal studies).
+Session identifiers (for longitudinal studies).

 consent_timestamp datetime | None

-When participant provided consent.
+When the participant provided consent.

 notes str | None